 Queer Vision Film festival, brings you a diverse programme of UK & International LGBT+ films including independently-made feature, animation and award-winning short films.

-The Queer Vision 2025 trailer is now live, offering an exciting preview of this year’s carefully curated selection of LGBTQ+ cinema.
-From powerful short films to compelling feature-length stories, this year’s lineup celebrates diverse voices and bold storytelling.
-Watch the trailer now and discover what’s in store!
+2026 festival plans coming soon.
+In the meantime check out the Queer Vision 2025 trailer below.
+We will again be offering an exciting showcase of this year’s carefully curated selection of LGBTQ+ cinema.
+From powerful short films to compelling feature-length stories, this year’s lineup will celebrate diverse voices and bold storytelling.

-Now in our 13th year of celebrating LGBT+ cinema, we believe in the importance of seeing ourselves reflected on screen and the power of film for social change.
+2026 is our 14th year of celebrating LGBT+ cinema, we believe in the importance of seeing ourselves reflected on screen and the power of film for social change.
 We hold regular events and activities all year round as well as our main festival during Bristol Pride.

 Our programme brings you tears of joy and heartbreak, conversations started, talks, performance and empowerment as we aim to increase the visibility of our community and accessibility of Queer media.
 We aim to create a community of queer film lovers with a safe space to explore themes, and discuss the representations we see.